yenonn/skywalker/README.md

 * With that, it will find all the python codes with src directory and load them onto a configmap, namely `python-configmap-codes`.
 * Once you are done, now you can start skywalker, go to `tool` directory and run `run_skywalker.sh`.
 ### Q&A
 * From the architecture point of view, `skywalker-chronomaster` acts as the trigger.
-It reads the `schedule` option derived from each function config.json file.
+It reads the `schedule` option derived from each function config.json file, then make a schedule for execution.
 * By then, it submits an async HTTP request to `skywalker-proxy`. `skywalker-proxy` receives the request and submit a `celery` task and persists onto backend redis.
 * With all the tasks pending, celery will schedule and `skywalker-executor` to run function as per defines from the function config.json.
 * Each function comes with a config.json files.
 For reference, you can look at this `src/functions/hello-skywalker/hello-skywalker-config.json`